arp-wtm/News1/README.md

  * limitations under the License.<br>
  */<br>

-All news displayed come from https://open-platform.theguardian.com © 2016 Guardian News and Media Limited or its affiliated companies.
+All news displayed come from https://open-platform.theguardian.com <br>
+© 2016 Guardian News and Media Limited or its affiliated companies.
 All rights reserved.